 Poor hosting, especially on shared hosting plans, can lead to:

-Reliable hosting, security, backups, and maintenance form the foundation of a stable website and should not be treated as optional extras.
+Reliable hosting, security, backups, and maintenance are the foundation of a stable website and should never be treated as optional extras.

-What this usually means: The website has outgrown its hosting environment or was never set up on a suitable platform.
+What this usually means is that the website has outgrown its hosting environment or was never set up on a suitable platform.
 WordPress’s inability to communicate with the database often results from server issues or changes to your hosting plan.

 4. No Ongoing Maintenance